QuickMMCTest - Quick Multiple Monte Carlo Testing: An application of multiple testing to gene expression data

 We repeat this experiment with \texttt{QuickMMCTest} on the same dataset an equal number of times and compute probabilities of a random decision.
 To ensure a fair comparison, we allow at most the same total number of samples the naive method had used, thus $K=1000m$ for low effort and $K=10000m$ for high effort, where $m$ is the number of hypotheses.

-Figure \ref{fig:intro} displays the probabilities $\min (p_i^r,1-p_i^r)$ of a random decision for the entire range of genes (top) in the \cite{Knijnenburg2009} dataset as well as for a zoomed-in region around the last significant hypothesis (bottom) occuring at rank $6505$.
-These curves correspond to the following methods (from outside to inside): the naive method with $1000$ permutations $(1)$ and $10000$ permutations $(2)$ per gene as well as the \texttt{QuickMMCTest} algorithm with a total effort $K=1000m$ $(3)$ and $K=10000m$ $(4)$.
-Hypotheses are ordered according to the rank of their p-value estimate computed with $10000$ permutations.
-Due to the finite computational effort the ordering of the hypotheses exhibits a certain noise.
+Figure \ref{fig:intro} displays the probabilities $\min (p_i^r,1-p_i^r)$ of a random decision for the entire range of genes (top) in the \cite{Pekowska2010} dataset as well as for a zoomed-in region around the last significant hypothesis (bottom) occuring within the ranks $600-800$.
+These curves correspond to the following methods: the naive method with $1000$ permutations $(1)$ and $10000$ permutations $(3)$ per gene as well as the \texttt{QuickMMCTest} algorithm with a total effort $K=1000m$ $(2)$ and $K=10000m$ $(4)$.
+Hypotheses are ordered according to the rank of their p-value estimate computed with $10^7$ permutations.
+Due to the finite computational effort and the very low p-values the ordering of the hypotheses exhibits a certain noise.

-Figure \ref{fig:intro} (bottom) shows that \texttt{QuickMMCTest} yields test results at a low effort ($K=1000m$) which are considerably more stable and contain less random decisions than the ones of the naive method over the entire range of hypotheses -- even when compared to the naive method at a high effort ($10000$ permutations per hypothesis).
+Figure \ref{fig:intro} (bottom) shows that \texttt{QuickMMCTest} yields test results at a low effort ($K=1000m$) with a level of uncertainty which is comparable to the one of the naive method at a high effort ($10000$ permutations per hypothesis).
+Using $K=10000m$ samples, \texttt{QuickMMCTest} yields test results which are considerably more stable and contain less random decisions than the ones of the naive method over the entire range of hypotheses.

+Notably, comparing the location of the last rejected hypothesis (and thus the location of the peaks) in Figure \ref{fig:intro} shows that, using the same computational effort, \texttt{QuickMMCTest} is able to reject more hypotheses than the naive method.
+This is a desired feature for practical applications.
+For datasets with few significant hypotheses, the number of rejections increases when spending more samples (or when allocating samples more efficiently as in the case of \texttt{QuickMMCTest}) due to the fact that higher numbers of samples (in connection with a pseudo-count in the numerator and denominator) give a higher resolution and capture more low p-values below the threshold.